DiamondLightSource/httomo/docs/source/pipelines/yaml.rst

        :language: yaml
        :emphasize-lines: 34-37

-.. dropdown:: Parameter sweep using the :code:`!Sweep` tag over several particular values (not a range) of the :code:`alpha` parameter for the Paganin filter.
+.. dropdown:: Parameter sweep using the :code:`!Sweep` tag over several particular values (not a range) of the :code:`ratio_delta_beta` parameter for the Paganin filter.

    .. literalinclude:: ../pipelines_full/sweep_paganin_FBP3d_tomobar.yaml
        :language: yaml